Max Dickov: Brentford

 On 29 June 2022, Dickov transferred to the B team at Premier League club Brentford and signed a one-year contract, with the option of a further year, effective 1 July 2022, on a free transfer.
 He had spent a large amount of the second half of the 2021–22 season on trial with the team.
 Dickov was a member of the 2022–23 Premier League Cup-winning squad and at the end of the season, the one-year option on his contract was taken up, with a further one-year option attached.

 Dickov made a first team friendly appearance during the 2023–24 pre-season and signed a new one-year contract at the end of the campaign.
 He was a member of the 2024–25 Professional Development League-winning squad and was released when his contract expired at the end of the season.
 Dickov was deployed as a utility player during his time at the club, featuring as a full back, wing back, winger and midfielder.

 Mansfield Town

 On 16 August 2025, Dickov signed a one-year contract with League One club Mansfield Town on a free transfer.
+He made 19 appearances during the first half of the 2025–26 season, predominantly as a substitute, before joining League Two club Tranmere Rovers on loan for the remainder of the season on the final day of the winter transfer window.
+He made eight appearances during his spell and departed Mansfield Town when his contract expired.

+Eastleigh

+On 13 July 2026, Dickov signed an undisclosed-length contract with National League club Eastleigh on a free transfer.